benmvp/slides/2024/connecttech/nextjs.md

 NOTES:

 - When React burst on the scene in early 2015, it was a game changer for many reasons
-- Other UI libraries of the day attached their UI directly to the DOM
+- Other UI libraries of the day attached their UI & state directly to the DOM
   - Think jQuery, Backbone and those flavors from way back when
   - Everything operated on the DOM
 - React on the other hand **separated the UI** from the rendering